 In Australia, death from cervical cancer has reduced dramatically over recent years due to the introduction of the Cervical Cancer Screening Program.
 Since the introduction of the program in 1991, incidence and mortality rates of cervical cancer have both halved.

 However, Australian women are still dying from this almost entirely preventable disease.
-Every year, over 20,000 women in Australia are diagnosed with high grade abnormalities after having a Pap test.
-If left untreated, these abnormalities could develop into cervical cancer.
+Each year, over 20,00 Australian women are diagnosed with high grade abnormalities.
+If left untreated, these abnormal cells may develop into cervical cancer.

 Booking a Community Education presenter